FMC Supports the 2014 Farm Bill

 Posted On: January 29, 2014

-Farmers Market Coalition (FMC) joins fellow local food advocates in reluctantly supporting this Farm Bill.
-There areaspects of the bill thatg Despite these issues, the bill offers substantial support for farmers markets, beginning farmers and ranchers, local food systems, organic agriculture and healthy food access.
+Farmers Market Coalition (FMC) joins fellow local food advocates in reluctantly supporting this bipartisan Farm Bill.
+There are a number of aspects of the pending bill that hurt SNAP families and very unfortunately, remove the sound language in the core legislation on payment limits for large farmers.
+Despite these issues, the bill offers substantial support for farmers markets, beginning farmers and ranchers, local food systems, organic agriculture and healthy food access.

-FMC the inclusion of the Farmers Market and Local Food Promotion Program (FMLFPP), Senior Farmers Market Nutrition Program, Community Food Projects, and the new SNAP Incentives program.
-These programs represent
+FMC welcomes the inclusion of the Farmers Market and Local Food Promotion Program (FMLFPP), Senior Farmers Market Nutrition Program, Community Food Projects, and the new SNAP Incentives program.
+These programs represent recognition of the critical importance of a more vibrant local and regional food system, with healthy, affordable food accessible to all.

 Farmers markets bring significant health benefits to consumers, while economically supporting our nation’s diversified farmers—and their impact continues to grow dramatically.
 Farmers markets have doubled in number in the past five years, reaching 8,144 documented markets in 2013.
 Electronic Benefit Transfer (EBT) technology for accepting nutrition benefits has advanced, and incentive programs have had a dramatic impact on SNAP redemption rates—growing from $4 million in 2007, to over $20 million in 2013.